Marple Newtown School District should be on 'high alert' after child dies from flu: Superintendent

 The district says he died Sunday night from complications surrounding the flu.

-In an update Monday night, Superintendent Tina Kane urged parents to take caution as the incubation period for the virus could take days, and possibly all of the students could be affected with the same virus.
+In an update Monday night, Superintendent Tina Kane urged parents to take caution as the incubation period for the virus could take days, and possibly more students could be affected with the same virus.

 "In all likelihood, all of the students in this 2nd grade classroom have been exposed to the Influenza B virus.
 Furthermore, it is probable that other students or staff members in Worrall have been exposed to the virus.
 Quite frankly, since the virus is airborne, the entire district should be on high alert for signs and symptoms of the flu," said Kane.